 We recognize that schools are "bright spots."
 Our design builds upon Dr. Gill's research.
-We agree that in the small town context, "bright spots" are essential to providing youth support and opportunities.
-In small towns, schools are the heart of community and the most logical place to begin creating the trust and efficacy that is foundational to a safe environment for students.
+98 We agree that in the rural context, "bright spots" are essential to providing youth support and opportunities.
+99 Schools are the heart of a small town and the most logical place to begin creating the trust and efficacy that is foundational to a safe environment for students.
 Our designs support the school (physical space) as a "bright spot."
 When entire communities are part of the undergirding to build an anti-bullying, supportive environment around youth, outcomes will move in a more positive direction.
-Training school personnel, partners, and students and their families in evidence-informed practices is a critical component to schools being the "bright spot" that ensures students are safe and supported.
+100 Training school personnel, partners, and students and their families in evidence-informed practices is a critical component to schools being the "bright spot" that ensures students are safe and supported.

 As noted in our project narrative, we will build collective capacity through coordinating efforts with Federal, State, and local agencies, including community-based organizations and nonprofits to ensure all students are safe and supported.
 We recognize that services alone will not create opportunities for youth and nor will they alone decrease violence.
 It takes a school, working with the community, to provide an ecosystem where students are safe and supported.
 Collective efficacy-the interplay between social cohesion (bonds between community members) and willingness to intervene to solve problems-underpins our approach.

 Key to our project design is our connections with stakeholders from multiple sectors including school, social services, faith-based community and youth and their families.
+For example, within our narrative and attached in our MOU, we provide information on specific partners and, upon notification of funding, we will be developing additional partnerships.